 Property owners and managers are responsible for the safety of people who visit their premises.
 When they fail to provide adequate security, innocent people can suffer serious injuries.
 In Georgia, crime victims may recover against negligent property owners for not only their physical injuries and medical expenses, but also for the mental and emotional injuries they suffer from these crimes.
 The duties of a property owner generally fall into three categories in this area: administrative, interior security and external security.

-Together, The Hirsch Firm network of attorneys has the experience to investigate your case if you or your child has been assaulted, robbed, shot, killed, stabbed, raped, or has been the victim of other criminal acts resulting in injury in apartment complexes, hotels, motels, office parks, shopping centers, and parking lots.
+Together, Cohen and Hirsch Criminal Defense network of attorneys has the experience to investigate your case if you or your child has been assaulted, robbed, shot, killed, stabbed, raped, or has been the victim of other criminal acts resulting in injury in apartment complexes, hotels, motels, office parks, shopping centers, and parking lots.
 An attorney will discover whether a property manager adequately informed tenants or the public of ongoing criminal activity or unsafe conditions; whether a property owner or manager provided sufficient security; whether walk ways, staircases, or parking lots were sufficiently illuminated; or whether security cameras were installed.

-If you or your child is suffering from an injury resulting from a property owner or manager negligently failing to provide adequate secruity, call The Hirsch Firm now at (678) 561-0411 or fill out the form for a free consultation.
+If you or your child is suffering from an injury resulting from a property owner or manager negligently failing to provide adequate secruity, call Cohen and Hirsch Criminal Defense now at (678) 561-0411 or fill out the form for a free consultation.